babasaraki/iandow.github.io/_posts/2016-8-15-How-to-build-a-Data-Lake-in-15-minutes.md

 I work for MapR.
 MapR sells a Hadoop based platform called the "MapR Converged Data Platform".
 Enterprises purchase this technology for a lot of reasons, but generally speaking, it's because they find it to be faster, more reliable, and easier to use than alternative platforms.

 When getting acquainted with new technologies I believe users should be able to get started without spending more than 15 minutes setting up a sandbox environment.
-MapR provides a couple different ways to get started, and in particular, the sandbox VMs are a great turnkey way to run hadoop on your laptop.
-But for a more enterprise ready use-case, let me show you how to build a 3-node Hadoop cluster in Amazon EC2 within 15 minutes.
+MapR provides a couple different ways to get started, and in particular their Sandbox VMs and tutorials are excellent ways to get your hands dirty within the limits of a workstation running Visual VM.
+However, in order for those sandbox environments to run on laptops they are necessarily very limited on memory and disk resources.

+For a more enterprise ready sandbox, you might want to just install MapR on the Azure or Amazon cloud.
+That's what I'm going to show you now.
+How to build a 3-node Hadoop cluster on Amazon EC2 in 15 minutes:

-This procedure quires that you have the Amazon EC2 command-line toolkit installed.
+This procedure requires that you have the Amazon EC2 command-line toolkit installed.

 Provision cluster nodes
 -----------------------